 Devils Falls is one of the best waterfalls in California, attached to a bit of Old West lore.
 Roughly 50 to 70 feet high, this waterfall sits along Yankee Jims Road, between Colfax and Foresthill, in the Auburn State Recreation Area.

 Located right off the road, this is probably one of the most accessible waterfalls to reach in California.
-You can adore it from the road or climb down some rocks to explore it further.
+You can adore it from the road or climb rocks to explore it further.
 It splits into two different water streams at the peak, making it look more beautiful.
-Easy to access from the road, Devils Falls offer great spots for photos and picnics.
+Easy to access from the road, Devils Falls offers great spots for photos and picnics.

 Auburn State Recreation Area has an impressive gold mining history.
 Enjoy hiking, boating, camping, panning for gold, riding trails, and more.
 The best time to see Devils Falls is in winter when flows are high.